1979 Pacific typhoon season: Typhoon Bess (Auring)

 Typhoon Bess was the third typhoon since 1959 to develop in the month of March.
 Bess began as a weak surface circulation on March 16.
 The circulation intensified into a tropical depression on March 19.
 Bess then reached tropical storm strength on March 21.
 Slow intensification occurred for 18 hours, before Bess reached its peak intensity of 105 mph early on March 23.
 Bess held on to its peak intensity for 18 hours before vertical wind shear caused Bess to rapidly dissipate on March 25.
 Typhoon Bess remained away from land, and therefore caused no deaths or damage.

 Typhoon Cecil (Bebeng)

 Typhoon Cecil formed on the 10th from an easterly wave in early April.
 The storm then reached its maximum intensity as a category 1 typhoon on the 14th.
 Typhoon Cecil then dissipated on April 20.
-Typhoon Cecil stuck Leyte on April 15, causing 18 deaths, damage of $10 million and leaving 8,900 homeless.
 Cecil was also the first tropical cyclone in the Western Pacific to be given a male name.
+Typhoon Cecil stuck Leyte on April 15, damaging 57,087 homes, and leaving 8,900 homeless.
+Cecil caused ₱267 million (US$36.2 million) in damage and 30 deaths.
+73 people were injured and 63 people were left missing.